kkwong44/brainpower/README.md

 ## Objectives

 BrainPower is a site provides games to test the strength of human brain.
-It can use to train and improve the player's brain perfomance.
+It can use to train and improve the player's brain performance.

-The target audients will be players that wish to test, train and improve their brain perfomace.
+The target audients will be players that wish to test, train and improve their brain performance.

 The initial project of this site is to create a game to test the player's memory.
 As the site evolve, additional games can be added to test varies part of the brain.

 ### Business Goals
-* Develope games that can test the brian performace
+* Develop games that can test the brain performance
 * Allow players to train their brain
 * Making the game enjoyable to play

 ### User Goals
-* Test their performace
+* Test their performance
-* Challenge themself to improve their performace
+* Challenge themself to improve their performance

 ___